yurucoder/yurucoder/goal.md

 ## Graphic Skill

 I love games, especially JRPGs and Visual Novels. <br>
-So I thought of some useful tool to make a game!
+So I thought of some useful tools to make a game!

 - Flutter : The simplest way to use Skia
 - Unreal Engine : The best graphics engine!